awkren/cryptoview/README.md

 > CryptoView is a coin hub where you can track the price of the 30 most popular coins in the moment.

+*CryptoView runs on Railway free tier, so the back-end might be offline during the last week of the month.
+If you want to try our app, you should consider running on your machine

 ### More about CryptoView

 Besides showing you info about cryptocurrencies, it features a login/registration system that makes possible for users to create, and login to their accounts.